Social-Emotional and Behavioral Health and Inclusive Education Ph.D.

 Comprehensive Examination

 Full-time students complete their comprehensive examination by the end of their third year, and part-time students must complete the comprehensive examination by the end of their sixth year.
 After completion of or in the final semester of core courses, students select 2-3 papers as their written comprehensive examination submission to a small committee of core faculty members.
-Students will also present their papers to their committee at an oral research colloquium.
+Students also present their papers to their committee at an oral research colloquium.
+One comprehensive examination paper must be a literature review.

 Requirements for Advancement to Candidacy for the Degree of Doctor of Philosophy